Mita Dasog: Early life and education

 Mita Dasog was born in Saskatoon, Saskatchewan.
-Her family left Canada to return to her parents' home country of India, but she returned to Saskatoon at the age of 16 to start university.
+Her family left Canada to return to her parents' home country of India, but she returned to Saskatoon to start university.
 She received her BSc with high honours in 2009 from the University of Saskatchewan.
 She then continued her studies by completing a PhD at the University of Alberta where her work focused on the synthesis, properties, and applications of silicon quantum dots.
 Her research is specifically focused on developing sustainable silicon products in order to make computers and cell-phones more environmentally friendly.
 Her work was recognized by the Canadian Council of University Chemistry Chairs when she received the Doctoral Award in 2015 for exceptional doctoral research in Canada.

 After completing her PhD, Dasog studied carbon dioxide sequestration as a working scholar at the Technical University of Munich.
 Next, she held an NSERC postdoctoral position at the California Institute of Technology where she investigated light-material interactions and engineered semiconductor-liquid interfaces through surface chemistry.
 Most recently, Dasog has joined the Department of Chemistry at Dalhousie University as an assistant professor.